codingmonkeys/SubEthaEdit-Modes/Documentation/ModeTutorial/SwiftModeStep5/README.md

 "end tell
 ```

 The Numbers in front of the script are just there to give the Mode menu some order.
-The name is tken from the `seescriptsettings()`  method.
+The name is taken from the `seescriptsettings()`  method.

 And of course we'd like to have a build check.
 Let's have a look at the swift command line tool if it supports it.
 And it turns out it does.
 To be most helpful, we need to add the macosx sdk as well, which is this command line: